zalando-stups/documentation/user-guide/hello-world.rst

 .. code-block:: bash

     $ git clone git@github.com:zalando-stups/zalando-cheat-sheet-generator.git
+    $ cd zalando-cheat-sheet-generator

-Create this new application in yourturn:
+Create this new application using the :ref:`yourturn` web frontend:

 .. code-block:: bash

     https://yourturn.stups.example.org

-Now you will need to create the ``scm-source.json`` file that refer your docker image to a specific git revision number.
+Now you will need to create the :ref:`scm-source-json` file that links your Docker image to a specific git revision number.

-Here more information :ref:`scm-source-json`.

 .. code-block:: bash